-The applicant is proposing to develop the subject property and impact areas of 15 percent and greater slope outside of the primary and secondary buffers.
+The application will impact areas of 15 percent and greater slope outside of the primary and secondary buffers.
 The steep slopes take up approximately 46 percent of the buildable area, the area between the secondary buffer and the building setback limits.
 Steep slopes are also located throughout the entire lot, taking up 32 percent of the site.
 Due to the extent of the steep slopes on this lot, the zoning prohibition against development in areas 15 percent or greater in slope imposes a disproportionate impact on the lot because it would prohibit almost all potential residential development resulting in an undue hardship for the owner of the property.